Losing Inches And Not Weight

 Q: How long does it take to see noticeable changes in inches?

 A: The timeframe varies depending on individual factors such as starting point, consistency with exercise and diet, and genetics.
-You might see noticeable changes within a few weeks to a few months of consistent effort.
+On top of that, you might see noticeable changes within a few weeks to a few months of consistent effort.
 Be patient and don't get discouraged if progress is slow initially.

 Q: What if my weight goes up while losing inches?
 Should I be concerned?